Obasohan2/dreams-practical/README.md

 <h3>Features</h3>
 <P>The website is comprised of a home page, gallery page and sign up page.
 All Pages on the website are responsive and have: A favicon in the browser tab.</P>
+<h3>The Footer</h3>
+<p><strong>The footer section</strong> includes links to the relevant social media sites for Barber Shop.
+The links will open to a new tab to allow easy navigation for the user.
+The footer is valuable to the user as it encourages them to keep connected via social media</p>

 <ul>
 <li>Favicon</li>